Progesterone only pills (mini pill)

 Woman looking for progesterone pills on her phone in bed

-You can request the mini pill from ZAVA by filling out our simple questionnaire.
-We have a range of mini pills and other contraceptive options available, so you can learn more about which one could be right for you.
+You can buy the mini pill online from ZAVA by completing our simple questionnaire.
+We have different types of mini pill and other contraceptive options available, so you can find what’s right for you.

 What is the mini pill?

-The mini pill is a contraceptive pill that contains only progesterone as the active ingredient.
-The mini pill is ideal if you cannot take oestrogen.
+The mini pill (progesterone only pill) is a contraceptive pill that contains only progesterone as the active ingredient.
+It’s an ideal contraceptive method if you cannot take oestrogen.
 Both progesterone and oestrogen are types of female sex hormones that your body naturally produces.

 How does the mini pill work?